Kuchaman City: Topography

 Kuchaman is located in the central-western part of Rajasthan and eastern part of the Marwar region.
 The city covers a total area of 30 km2.
 The city is surrounded by fertile plains to the east and south, and hill chains and Thar areas to the north and west.
-Kuchaman generally slopes downwards from North to South, and then to the southeast.
+Kuchaman generally slopes downwards from North to the South, and then to the southeast.
 The city is also surrounded by the hills to the east, which are part of the Aravalli range.

 Climate

 Kuchaman has a dry climate with a hot summer.
 Sandstorms are common in summer.
 The district's climate is marked by extreme dryness, large variations of temperature & highly irregular rainfall patterns.
 The maximum temperature recorded in the district is 117 F with 32 F as the lowest recorded temperature.
 The average temperature of the district is 74 F. The winter season extends from mid-November until the beginning of March.
 The rainy season is relatively short, extending from July through mid-September.
 There are six climatological stations within the district, being within the cities of Didwana, Kuchaman, Parbatsar, Makarana, Nawa & Ladnun.
 The average rainfall in the district is 36.16 cm & 59% relative humidity.